openebs/openebs/k8s/demo/cockroachDB/README.md

 ```

-Get the status of underlying persistent volume being used by CockroachDB StatefulSet:
+Get the status of underlying persistent volume used by CockroachDB StatefulSet:

 ```bash
 ubuntu@kubemaster:~$ kubectl get pvc